balaramadurai/hugo-travelify-theme/README.md

 The slider can be made `manual = true` and in each of the posts you want highlighted on the slider, include `slider = true` in the frontmatter.
 Another way to add a slideshow to the slider is by creating YAML files in the `data/slider` folder.
 Check the `exampleSite` for example.

+#### Videos in slider
+You can now add a video (from YouTube or Vimeo or Dailymotion or your own mp4/webm file) in the slider.
+(Thanks to [https://github.com/balaramadurai/hugo-travelify-theme/issues/32](Issue #32) for the idea)

 *Tip* - For best results in the slider, use **1018x460** resolution for the banner images.

 ### 2. Google Analytics